 Considerations for Quality Assurance and Quality Control during Sample Homogenisation

 The application of stringent Quality Assurance and Quality Control (QA/QC) procedures during the sample homogenisation step is vital since, as previously indicated, it is the step with the highest contamination risk and the quality of the homogenisation will affect the efficiency of downstream processes.
+Suitable procedures are outlined in ISO 17025.
 In addition to the measures described above that can be put in place during sample preparation, the following considerations should also be kept in mind:

 Maintaining homogenised particle size: Ensuring that the particles produced during the homogenisation step are of a consistent and specific size can be done by using a grinder with an integrated sieve.
 However, with time, the size of the openings within the sieve can increase.
 Routinely calibrating and inspecting the sieve should be done to ensure that at least 95% of particles produced during the homogenisation procedure are at the correct size.